 The idea of "large" and "small" vulvas or vaginas really is silly, but it's not like ideas about large and small penises are any less silly.

-Let's be frank: male worries and fixation on penis and genital size seems to be what created and in large part enables any sort of women's concern about genital size, especially since lesbians don't usually give a hoot.
-This would likely be of NO issue to women if a) guys didn't go on and on about genital size and put genitals under the perpetual microscope, then become fixated on ours, then bring women into the whole mess by making them think they've cause for concern, and b) if vaginal intercourse was not defined as THE sex -- even though for most women, it's not the most satisfying -- and if problems with intercourse weren't very foolishly all thought to be due to someone's genital size, rather than due to the fact that the activity defined as "the" sex was, overall, a poor contender for the title who only got it due to being an incredibly savvy politician.
+Let's be frank: male worries and fixation on penis and genital size seems to be what created and in large part enables any sort of women's concern about genital size (especially since lesbians rarely give a hoot).
+This could possibly be of NO issue to women if a) guys didn't go on and on about genital size and put genitals under the perpetual microscope, then become fixated on ours, then bring women into the whole mess by making them think they've cause for concern, and b) if vaginal intercourse was not defined as THE sex -- even though for most receptive partners, it's not the most satisfying -- and if problems with intercourse weren't very foolishly all thought to be due to someone's genital size, rather than due to the fact that the activity defined as "the" sex was, overall, a poor contender for the title who only got it due to being an incredibly savvy politician.

-Sensible or not, lots of guys care about penis size, and so do some women, which makes it important enough to talk about.
+Sensible or not, lots of guys care about penis size, and so do some people who aren't guys, which makes it important enough to talk about.
 If we're going to talk about one set of genitals being big or small, then it doesn't make much sense to leave out another.

 The Penis: The average range with penis length is between 5 and 7 inches, and the average girth (the distance around) is around 4 and 5 inches.
 Studies often show that the deviation between sizes, on average, is just around one inch.
 We see far greater variation in the size of flaccid penises than we do in erect penises.
 Penis averages are always a bit suspect, mind, because the men who volunteer for them are usually aware of what the study is, so guys who feel like they don't have anything to brag about are less inclined to show up to be measured than those who do.
-In checking my homework here, I also found references stating that at around nine inches of length is the point at which, for women who engage in heterosexual intercourse, most women will experience discomfort.
-So that person with the seven-inch penis saying it's nine with the idea it'll impress a woman may find that with a savvy chick, that's not always an enticement.
+In checking my homework here, I also found references stating that at around nine inches of length is the point at which, for those who engage in vaginal intercourse, most receptive partners will experience discomfort.
+So that person with the seven-inch penis saying it's nine with the idea it'll impress a woman may find that's not always an enticement.